-landscape already shaped

-by centuries of human

-use and occupation.

-The Skagit Indians

-had permanent

-Monroe's Landing,
+> landscape already shaped by centuries of human use and occupation.
+The Skagit Indians had permanent settlements along the shores of Penn Cove at what are now Monroe's Landing,

 Snakelum Point, and Long Point.
-The native people had abundant natural resources at their disposal to sustain their community.
-They routinely cultivated camas, bracken fern, and (later) potatoes on nearby prairies, and by selectively burning, they kept these naturally open areas clear of brush.
+The native people had abundant natural resources at their disposal to

+Washington Libraries.
+Special sustain their community.
+They rou-Collections Division. tinely cultivated camas, bracken fern, and (later) potatoes on nearby prairies, and by se-